saeed-anwar/R2Net/README.md

 ### RainRemoval Results
 **All the results for  Rain Removal R<sup>2</sup>Net can be downloaded from**  [SET5]() (??MB), [SET12]() (??MB), [BSD100]() (??MB) and [Urban100]() (??GB).

-#### RainRemoval Visual Results
+#### Visual Results

-The visual comparisons for 4x super-resolution against several state-of-the-art algorithms on an image from Urban100 dataset.
-Our R<sup>2</sup>Ne results are the most accurate.
+The visual comparisons on rainy images.
+The first figure is showing the plate which is affected by raindrops.
+Our method is consistent in restoring raindrop affected areas.
+Similarly, in the second example of a rainy image, the cropped region is showing the road sign affected by raindrops.
+Our method recovers the distorted colors closer to the ground-truth.
 <p align="center">
   <img width="600" src="https://github.com/saeed-anwar/R2Net/blob/master/Figs/R2Net-rain-visual1.png">
    <img width="600" src="https://github.com/saeed-anwar/R2Net/blob/master/Figs/R2Net-rain-visual2.png">
 </p>

-#### RainRemoval Quantitative Results
+#### Quantitative Results

-Mean PSNR and SSIM of the denoising methods evaluated on the real images dataset
 <p align="center">
   <img width="500" src="https://github.com/saeed-anwar/R2Net/blob/master/Figs/R2Net-rain-psnr.png">
 </p>
-The performance of super-resolution algorithms on Set5, Set14, BSD100, and URBAN100 datasets for upscaling factors of 2, 3, and 4.
-The bold highlighted results are the best on single image super-resolution.
+The average PSNR(dB)/SSIM from different methods on raindrop dataset.

 ## JPEG Compression
+The architecture is same for the rest of restoration tasks.

-### JPEGCompression Test
+### JPEG Compression Test
 1. Download the trained models and code of our paper from [Google Drive]().
 The total size for all models is **??MB.**

 2. cd to '/TestCode/code', run the following scripts and find the results in directory **SR_Results**.